An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572

 \subsubsection{Light profile decomposition}

 We used several different techniques for 2D and 1D photometric data analysis while choosing the best method to obtain the disc characteristics of \N7572.
-It is often thought that a two-dimensional image decomposition is a more advanced technique than fitting individual slices along the radius.
+It is often thought that a 2D image decomposition is a more advanced technique than fitting individual slices along the radius.
 However, our analysis of \N7572 images with IMFIT functions for edge-on galaxies of the constant thickness following \citet{Erwin2015} always left strong residuals suggesting the need to take into account the flaring of disc components in the outer part of the galaxy.
 At the same time, adding new functions with \emph{a priori} unknown thickness variations implies a significant increase in the number of free parameters, which lead to the ambiguity and degeneracies between parameters in the best-fitting solution.

 Recently, \citet{Comeron18} presented an extensive photometric study of multiple component disc structures in edge-on galaxies \citep[see also][]{Comeron11}.
 Their method followed the formalism by \citet{Narayan2002} and implied certain specific assumptions.
-In particular, the scale-heights of the thin and the thick discs are assumed to be constant and their scale-lengths similar, otherwise the line-of-sight integration in edge-on galaxies becomes non-trivial \citep[see Sec.~3.2.2 in][]{Comeron18}.
+In particular, the scaleheights of the thin and the thick discs are assumed to be constant and their scalelengths similar, otherwise the line-of-sight integration in edge-on galaxies becomes non-trivial \citep[see Sec.~3.2.2 in][]{Comeron18}.

 We aim to measure thickness variations of the disc components of \N7572, therefore we decided to use a simpler method for the 1D-decomposition of vertical slices at different radial distances $R$, which handles the flaring properly.
-From our analysis, we excluded the area of \N7572 affected by the bulge or bar at $|R|<8$~arcsec, which is also dramatically different in stellar velocity dispersion and stellar population properties from the rest of the galaxy (see below).
+In our analysis, we excluded the area of \N7572 affected by the bulge or bar at $|R|<8$~arcsec, which is also dramatically different in stellar velocity dispersion and stellar population properties from the rest of the galaxy (see below).

-{\citet{Spitzer1942} and later} \citet{vdKS81} demonstrated that for an isothermal disc in an equilibrium state, the vertical disc density profiles can be described by the law $I \propto \sech^2(z/z_0)$ where $z_0$ is the scale-height.
+\citet{Spitzer1942} and later \citet{vdKS81} demonstrated that for an isothermal disc in an equilibrium state, the vertical disc density profiles can be described by the law $I \propto \sech^2(z/z_0)$ where $z_0$ is the scaleheight.
 In our work, we use the sum of two such components: